durandaltheta/cpp_template_workshop/README.md

 > This book’s job is to teach you the three most essential skills that a beginning programmer needs to know: Reading
 > and Writing, Attention to Detail, Spotting Differences.

+It should be noted the "exercises" in this workshop are `c++` unit tests written using [googletest](https://google.github.io/googletest/primer.html).

 ### What is expected of participants
 Each participant will be expected to get a series of unit tests passing on a (remote) branch.
 The `main` branch of this code repository contains *the complete working algorithm code and implemented unit tests*.
-There is a secondary branch named `student` with much of the algorithm and unit test code either absent or commented out, create your branch from that branch with:
+There is a secondary branch named `student` with much of the algorithm and unit test code either absent or commented out, create your branch from that branch.
+Example:
 ```
 git clone --recurse-submodules git@github.com:durandaltheta/cpp_template_workshop.git && git checkout student && git checkout -b your_branch_name && git push --set-upstream origin your_branch_name
 ```